A Quick Recap of Debt and Equity Financing

-If you’re an early stage SaaS company, venture debt makes sense.
+If you’re an early stage SaaS company, venture debt is an extremely attractive option.
 You stay in control and don’t have to answer to a third party as to why you’re moving in a certain direction, hiring a certain person, or making changes to your platform.
-Sure, there’s interest that has to be paid, but lenders are able to structure the loan in ways that keep payments manageable.
+Sure, there’s are monthly cashflow commitments, but lenders are typically able to structure the loan in ways that keep payments manageable.
 Some loan structures even allow you to pay less interest over the life of the loan.

-Despite debt’s flexibility, it often works best as a growth accelerator.
-If your annual recurring revenue were in the millions, venture debt might not make sense.
-While growth is and should be part of your ongoing strategy, it won’t be as urgent a goal as it would be for an earlier stage SaaS company.
-With that being said, it can often serve as a bridge between two points: if you’re valued at X and want to achieve Y by a certain timeframe, debt could provide the growth capital you need to fund acceleration efforts via marketing and new sales staff.
+Because of this, debt is often used as a growth accelerator or a bridge between two points: if you have the room on your balance sheet, are valued at X and want to achieve Y by a certain timeframe, debt could provide the growth capital you need to fund acceleration efforts via marketing and new sales staff.

-Ultimately, venture debt is meant to help you grow rapidly more than it’s meant to help you sustain operations.
-It can be used to extend your runway, but apart from keeping you operational, you might not realize much synergistic benefit.
+Again, venture debt is meant to help you grow rapidly more than it’s meant to help you sustain operations.
+It can be used to extend your runway, but as your company grows and evolves, you may require funding beyond the capabilities of even the most flexible lenders.
 That’s why debt is often the first step in a SaaS company’s funding journey.
-Use it to accelerate growth, and when you’re ready for that next step, look into equity.
+Use it to accelerate growth, and when you’re ready for that next step, consider equity.

 Equity: Your Operational Sustainer